mindbody/mbkit/packages/Theme/README.md

 # Theme

-This is a react component of a theme component that should wrap your application.
+A React component that wraps your application with Mindbody-branded styles

 ## Installation